How To Clean Carpet Stains

 Got kids?
 Then you've got carpet stains.
-Rather, you are going to have to know how to clean carpet stains.
+Rather, you need to know how to clean carpet stains.

 Carpets are one of the most popular choices for living areas.
 Advantages are that it's warm and soft and makes a room feel cozy.

-Most manufacturers put a stain-resistant finish on carpets, but it can only do so much.
+Most manufacturers apply a stain-resistant finish to carpets, but this can only do so much.
 Deal with spills immediately.
 The longer you wait, the more the carpet absorbs them.

 Below are recipes for cleaning five common carpet stains: